October 28, 2017

 DRIVE A CROOKED ROAD (1954)

 This lower-budget Columbia Pictures drama succeeds thanks to its excellent cast and screenplay.
 A better-than-average B-movie centering around an automotive theme.
-It starts off in a realistic fashion, hiding the plot initially with racing sequences filmed on location in southern California.
-Outside of these scenes, a studio Jaguar XK120 prop car is being hounded by rear-projected cars, however.
-Scenes are also filmed at an actual automotive repair shop and it is an eye-full for foreign car fans and Detroit's contribution as well.
-Under echoes of the garage's concrete interior, each vehicle is lined up in its stall as their tune-up awaits.
+The screenplay was written by Blake Edwards from a story by James Benson Nablo and adapted by Richard Quine.
+The eighty-three-minute film starts off in realistic fashion, hiding the plot initially with racing sequences filmed on location in California.
+Outside of these scenes, a studio Jaguar XK120 prop car is being hounded by rear-projected cars as an introduction to the film's star.
+There are cameras also at an actual automotive specialty shop, which is a real eye-ful for foreign car fans.
+Under echoes of the garage's concrete interior, each vehicle is lined up in its stall as its tune-up awaits.
+M

-Showing sincere remorse for towing Rooney along, Foster bluntly spills her guts much to McCarthy's ire.
+By this stage, Foster is showing sincere remorse for towing the sweet little guy along.
+The trio is at McCarthy's beach house when Rooney shows up, hoping to find Foster.
+Something he was told not to do.
+Still sufficiently naive, McCarthy tells him he has not seen her.
+Foster enters from another room to bluntly spill her guts about her involvement, much to McCarthy's ire.
 Rooney knows a bit too much at this point.
 It is Kelly's job to eliminate him along the coastal roadway.
-As an excellent driver, Rooney also knows how to roll a car.
-Rooney survives and stumbles back to McCarthy's with Kelly's gun.
-The one in the poster that suggests Rooney carries it with him all the time, being a hired killer or something.
-The ending minute leaves the story unresolved but it does not take a certified master mechanic to figure out one.
+As an excellent driver, Rooney knows how to handle sudden emergencies.
+He also knows how best to roll a car.
+Rooney survives and stumbles back about a mile to McCarthy's with Kelly's gun.
+The one in the poster that suggests Rooney is a hired killer or something.
+The ending minute leaves the story unresolved, but it does not take a certified master mechanic to figure it out.

 October 21, 2017